MarshalArijona/marshal-blog/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Marshal Sinaga.
-Currently, I am a doctoral researcher at the faculty of computer science, Aalto university.
-I obtained both my bachelor and master degree from the faculty of computer science, university of Indonesia.
-My research interest is to build reliable probabilistic machine learning systems which can generalize to unseen data.
+Currently, I am a doctoral researcher at the probabilistic machine learning group, Aalto university.
+I am very honoured to be supervised by Prof. Samuel Kaski.
+Prior, I obtained both my bachelor and master degree from the faculty of computer science, university of Indonesia.
 My research interests include:

 - Bayesian experimental design
 - Bayesian optimization